astat1cc/Kotlin/README.md

 # Kotlin

-There are some training projects and Katas at https://www.codewars.com/ that i done while studying Kotlin
+There are Katas at https://www.codewars.com/ that i done during my first steps studying Kotlin